Phlebectomy Recovery: A Week-by-Week Guide

 What you eat and drink plays a surprisingly big role in your recovery.
 Your body is working hard to heal, and giving it the right fuel can support that process.
 Focus on eating nutritious meals, but don’t stress about a perfect diet.
 The most important thing is to stay hydrated.
 Drinking plenty of fluids, especially water, helps your circulatory system function properly and can aid in flushing out waste products from the healing process.
 Keeping a water bottle nearby is an easy way to remind yourself to drink up throughout the day.
 It’s a simple step that contributes to your overall well-being and a smoother recovery.

-When to Call Us About Your Recovery Pain
+When to Call Our Glen Rock Office About Your Pain

 Your recovery journey is our top priority, and that includes making sure you feel supported every step of the way.
 While some tenderness and bruising are a normal part of the healing process after a phlebectomy, it’s important to listen to your body.
 You know yourself best, and if something feels off, we want to hear about it.
 Never hesitate to reach out if you have questions or concerns.
 It’s always better to call and get reassurance than to worry at home.